-Federal regulations require that a student make steady progress toward degree completion by earning a minimum number of credit hours each semester.
-Progress is measured for all students by semester.
-In order to graduate within the maximum time frame (twelve semesters), a student must earn at least 67 percent of the credit hours attempted.
+Federal regulations require that a student must progress through their program at a pace that will ensure graduation within the maximum timeframe.
+Progress is measured for students cumulatively and is calculated using standard rounding rules.
+In order to graduate within the maximum timeframe, a student must earn at least 67 percent of their attempted credits.
 Earned credit hours include:

-• Grades of A through D-or S (with credit)
+• Grades of A through D-or S(X) (with credit)

 • Transferred credits -provided they meet degree requirements

 Federal regulations require the student to meet minimum cumulative GPA standards to retain eligibility for aid.
 To meet Satisfactory Academic Progress standards, a student must maintain a cumulative GPA of at least 2.0.
 Earned letter grades of A, B, C, D, and F (including repeated courses) are counted toward the GPA.
 INC (incomplete), W (withdrawal), S(X)/U(X) (Satisfactory/Unsatisfactory), and GPA from transfer credits are not counted toward the GPA.

 Additionally, the Higher Education Act requires a specific review of GPA at the end of a student’s second academic year (after four semesters).
 Any student with a cumulative GPA under 2.0 after four semesters will be failing to meet SAP standards.